Create a DLP policy to protect documents with FCI or other properties

-Doing the steps in the previous sections will create a DLP policy that will quickly detect content with that property, but only if that content is newly uploaded (so that the content's indexed), or if that content is old but just edited (so that the content's re-indexed).
+Completing the steps in the previous sections creates a DLP policy that will quickly detect content with that property, but only if that content is newly uploaded (so that the content's indexed), or if that content is old but just edited (so that the content's re-indexed).

-To detect content with that property everywhere, you may want to manually request that your library, site, or site collection be re-indexed, so that the DLP policy is aware of all the content with that property.
-In SharePoint Online, content is automatically crawled based on a defined crawl schedule.
-The crawler picks up content that has changed since the last crawl and updates the index.
-If you need your DLP policy to protect content before the next scheduled crawl, you can take these steps.
+To detect content with that property everywhere, you'll need to have your library, site, or site collection re-indexed, so that the DLP policy is aware of all the content with that property.
+In SharePoint, content is automatically crawled when content is edited.
+Specific SharePoint sites can't be manually re-indexed.

 For more information, see Manually request crawling and re-indexing of a site, a library or a list.

 On the site, choose Settings (gear icon in upper right) > Site Settings.

 Under Search, choose Search and offline availability > Reindex site.